 - Pantheon Global CDN - Spread out across multiple servers, and the cache is not shared between servers.

-- APC - PHP has it's own opcode cache, which is not shared between application servers.
+- APCu - PHP has its own user-level cache, which is not shared between application containers.

 Of course, too much site traffic can be a problem if you just don't have enough resources.